Audiosutras/documentation/docs/gs_classes.md

 # Useful Classes for Google AppScript
-Below are classes that are useful for interacting with [Google Workspace API](https://developers.google.com/workspace) using Google's [appscript](https://developers.google.com/apps-script) language
+Below are classes that are useful for interacting with [Google Workspace API](https://developers.google.com/workspace) using Google's [Appscript](https://developers.google.com/apps-script) language that's based on javascript

 ## Table of Contents